Our Mountain Guides

 one-day ascents of Yosemite's El Capitan and his ascents

 of remote alpine rock routes in the High Sierra.
-Dave's

-alpine climbing achievements include long ice faces
+alpine climbing experience include long ice faces

 and rock climbing routes in Washington's North Cascade